holecekales/esp8266/Server/Readme.md

 ## ToDo:

-* Make sure that the notition of selection is represented in the list
 * Implement deletion of files
 * Make sure that the core files can't be deleted (or modified)
-* Detect the extension of the file and swicth the editor language
 * Upon upload, remember the name of the file and select it automatically
 * Implement saving
-* Remove the need for the horizontal scrollbar for the editor
 * Merge the git repos with the one with the actual ESP8266 code
 * Add image of the pin out to the readme
 * Hook up the ePaper display and learn to talk to it